create3000/x_ite/docs/_posts/components/EventUtilities/BooleanSequencer.md

 ## Overview

-BooleanSequencer generates periodic discrete Boolean values that can be ROUTEd to other Boolean attributes.
+BooleanSequencer generates periodic discrete Boolean values.
+Authors can ROUTE value_changed output events to other Boolean attributes.

 The BooleanSequencer node belongs to the **EventUtilities** component and its default container field is *children.* It is available since X3D version 3.0 or later.